d-Rickyy-b/d-rickyy-b.github.io/_posts/2019-11-27-writing-a-parser.md

 digit                = "0" | digit_excluding_zero ;
 natural_number       = digit_excluding_zero, { digit } ;
 ```
 We can now replace any nonterminal (such as "digit_excluding_zero") with the content of its definition.
-It's similar to the concept of variables in programming languages-
+It's similar to the concept of variables in programming languages.
-As you can see, `digit_excluding_zero` can contain any digit from 1 to 9, because the `|` means "or". `digit` can contain any digit from 0 to 9. `natural_number` can contain any non-zero digit in the beginning and any amount of any digit (including zero) following.
-That's because of the curly braces - they mean something like "this token can be there 0, 1 or unlimited times.
-This example was taken from the [EBNF Wikipedia page](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form#Basics).
+As you can see, `digit_excluding_zero` can contain any one digit from 1 to 9, because the `|` means "or". `digit` can contain any one digit from 0 to 9. `natural_number` can contain any non-zero digit in the beginning and any amount of any digit (including zero) following.
+That's because of the curly braces - they mean something like "this token can repeatet 0, 1 or unlimited times".
+The example above was taken from the [EBNF Wikipedia page](https://en.wikipedia.org/wiki/Extended_Backus%E2%80%93Naur_form#Basics).

 So that's basically how we describe our grammar.
-EBNF is not really complex, but I could write about it for hours, and to prevent me from doing it, I am going to cut short here.
+EBNF is not really complex, but I could write about it for hours, and to prevent me from doing so, I am going to cut short here.
 Go to the wikipedia page if you feel the need to read up on it.

 # Building your own parser
-Well this heading does not fit a hundred percent to what comes next.
-I was not actually building a parser.
+Well this heading doesn't fit a hundred percent to what comes next.
+I was not actually building a whole parser myself.
 Why?
 Because it takes quite some work to build a custom parser yourself all from scratch.
-That's why I used [LARK](https://github.com/lark-parser/lark) which is a parser generator.
+That's why I used [LARK](https://github.com/lark-parser/lark) which is a parser/[parser generator](https://en.wikipedia.org/wiki/Compiler-compiler).
 It takes a grammar written in a language **very similar** to EBNF and creates a parser that matches that exact grammar.
+Is that "cheating"?
+It might look like that but it's absolutely not.
+Even professionals use parser generators.

 First and foremost we import certain predefined nonterminals and set the policy to import all whitespace characters, which makes it easier for us to parse the file later on, since we can ignore all whitespaces.